gu-eresearch/user_testing_python_selenium/content/1-intro.md

         Then The compound "Cc1ccc(c(=O)[nH]1)C(=O)N1CCCN(CC1)CC(F)(F)F" is returned

 ```
 The steps within these feature file are executed using python code.
+The first line imports the given-when-then criteria "from behave import given, when" into python and decorators are used to turn the acceptance tests from the feature files into python functions.

 ### python step files
 The python steps file, search.py contains the code that executes the steps in feature files.
 There are a suite of [selenium specific libraries](https://selenium-python.readthedocs.io/) for python.